Mike KrauseExecutive Director

 Peter AbernathySenior Associate Executive Director and General Counsel

-Prior to coming to TSAC in 2008, Peter worked in the Department of Finance and Administration’s Budget Division for 12 years as the coordinator of K-12 and Higher Education’s budgets.
+Prior to coming to THEC/TSAC in 2008, Peter worked in the Department of Finance and Administration’s Budget Division for 12 years as the coordinator of K-12 and Higher Education’s budgets.
 He earned a B.A. in English from the University of Tennessee, a Master’s in Public Administration from North Carolina State University, and a J.D. from the Nashville School of Law.

 Jason CavenderChief Financial Officer